conestack/node/README.rst

 Behaviors
 ---------

-A node might provide additional behaviors, like being orderable, hold a tree internal reference index for cross access, provide attributes, et cetera.
+A node might provide additional behaviors, like being orderable, holding a internal treeish reference index for cross access, provide attributes, et cetera.

 Behaviors have a common ground:

 - They are orthogonal to nodes.

-- They might react on data structure changes.
+- They might respond on data structure changes.

 - Their API is available on the node.